-Scott R. Talley, age 45, has served as Vice President - International Distribution for the Company since its inception in 1999.
+Scott R. Talley, age 46, has served as Vice President - International Distribution for the Company since its inception in 1999.
 Mr. Talley previously served in various capacities for Daisytek since 1991, most recently as Vice President - Distribution.
 Mr. Talley received a Bachelor of Business Administration degree from the University of North Texas and a Master's of Business Administration degree from New York Institute of Technology.

-Bruce E. McClung, age 72, has served as Vice President - Sales of the Company since October 2001.
+Bruce E. McClung, age 73, has served as Vice President - Sales of the Company since October 2001.
 From 1999 to 2001, Mr. McClung served in various marketing and sales capacities for the Company.
 From 1995 to 1998, Mr. McClung served in various capacities for Daisytek.
 Mr. McClung has spent more than 25 years in sales, marketing and management roles in systems and solutions organizations, including Daisytek, IBM, Boeing and Perdata.

-David B. Reese, age 47, has served as Vice President - Business Solutions of the Company since November 2004.
+David B. Reese, age 48, has served as Senior Vice President of Solutions and International Development since March 2011.
+Mr. Reese served as Vice President - Solutions of the Company from November 2004 to February 2011.
 From 2000 to 2004, Mr. Reese served as Director of Implementation Services for the Company.
 Mr. Reese was Director of European Operations from January 1999 to May 2000.
 From 1995 to 1998, Mr. Reese served in various capacities for Daisytek International.
 Previously Mr. Reese was Vice President of Operations for a 3PL company, and also served as General Manager for several intermodel and distribution facilities.

-Gibson T. Dawson, age 44, has served as Vice President - Corporate Controller of the Company since May 2007.
+Gibson T. Dawson, age 45, has served as Vice President - Corporate Controller of the Company since May 2007.
 From 1998 to 2007, Mr. Dawson served as Corporate Controller for PFSweb.
 Prior to joining the Company, Mr. Dawson was controller for a recorded-music distribution company and prior to that spent more than 8 years with KPMG LLP in the assurance services practice.